Hyundai Kona review - MPG, CO2 and running costs

 Opting for a Kona 1.0-litre SE Connect with 48-volt mild-hybrid assistance gives a claimed economy figure of 47.1mpg, with CO2 emissions of 135g/km.
 Efficiency is slightly affected if you choose a higher-spec version, with the same car in Ultimate trim returning 46.3mpg and 138g/km.

 The Kona Hybrid is around £2k to £3k more expensive than the entry-level car, but you'll benefit from improved economy of around 55-57mpg and reduced emissions of 112 to 115g/km.
 Buyers looking towards performance over efficiency might find that the Kona N model appeals, although average fuel economy of 33.2mpg is still acceptable (CO2 emissions of 194g/km possibly less so).

 If you're looking to buy a petrol Kona with mild-hybrid assistance, you're looking at insurance groups ranging from 10-12, while the full hybrid model occupies groups 8 to 9.
 The Kona Electric has higher insurance ratings from groups 20-24.

-The Kona mild hybrid range has average residual values of around 48% over three years and 36,000 miles.
-The hybrid and fully-electric models are predicted to return between 50-55% over the same period, with the Kona N slightly behind on 51 per cent.
+The Kona mild hybrid range has average residual values of around 52 per cent over three years and 36,000 miles.
+The hybrid and fully-electric models are predicted to return between 54-57 per cent over the same period, with the Kona N slightly behind on 51 per cent.